 Are any of their key customers or partners flagship customers for your company or the competition?

 Did your prospect recently connect to someone who works at a competitor on LinkedIn?
-Follow them on Twitter or other social platform?
+Follow them on Twitter or other social platforms?
 Post in a forum about their evaluation?

 What you need to do: Study up.
 If you see they are connected to a competitor, study up on how you are different and be ready as you head into the sales cycle to identify needs that only your solution can solve and stories of customers who have selected your solution over your competitors’.